 - Instead of using the spaghetti squash shells as bowls, you could put the shredded spaghetti squash either into individual baking dishes or one big baking dish (spray with cooking spray first), top with the chicken, veggies, sauce, and cheese, and then bake until heated through and the cheese melts.

 - I keep the leftover Buffalo sauce handy while we’re eating just in case anyone wants some extra sauce (which I always do!).
-If you have any sauce left over, keep it in the refrigerator in an air-tight container for up to a week or freeze it for 2 to 3 months.
+If you have any sauce left over, keep it in the refrigerator in an air-tight container for up to 3 to 4 days or freeze it for 2 to 3 months.

 - Don’t let that 1 hour and 20-minute total time scare you away from making these!
 Most of that time is oven time.
 And besides, these are so worth it!